 On the contrary, the search engine of ACM achieved a quite poor performance.
+The precision was much lower (0.06) than that of Google (0.72) and Yahoo!
+(0.56).
 It is quite remarkable that the search engine of ACM failed to retrieve 11 articles of its own database.
-The relative recall score of ACM search engine was equally low, whereas Google achieved the highest score.
+The relative recall score of ACM search engine was equally low (0.08), whereas Google achieved the highest score (0.67) and Yahoo! a little lower one (0.42).